1946 Atlantic hurricane season: Tropical Storm One

 A disturbance accompanied by a small area of convection developed into a tropical depression about 165 mi south-southwest of Cape San Blas, Florida, at 12:00 UTC on June 13.
 Moving slowly northwestward, the depression intensified into a tropical storm early on the next day.
 The storm did not deepen beyond maximum sustained winds of 40 mph, while historical weather maps indicated a barometric pressure of 1014 mbar on June 15, the lowest in relation to the storm.
 Later that day, the cyclone weakened to a tropical depression offshore Louisiana.
 The storm made landfall just east of the Louisiana–Texas border on June 16 and rapidly dissipated.
 It may have remained a tropical depression throughout its lifespan but data was inconclusive.
 Winds of 36 mph were observed at Grand Isle, Louisiana, while winds of "gentle to moderate force" occurred in Texas.
+In December 1946, H. C. Sumner, a meteorologist at the United States Weather Bureau office in Washington, D.C., published a paper, stating this tropical system occurred between June 14-16.
+A later publication in HURDAT from the National Hurricane Center stated this system started on June 13 rather than June 14.

 Hurricane Two

 The interaction between a frontal boundary and a tropical wave resulted in the development of an extratropical cyclone on July 5 offshore the Southeastern United States.
 Throughout the day, the storm acquired tropical characteristics.
 Around 00:00 UTC on July 6, the system transitioned into a tropical storm while located about 35 mi south-southeast of Myrtle Beach, South Carolina.
 The cyclone moved northeastward and made landfall near Oak Island, North Carolina, around 08:00 UTC with winds of 50 mph.
 In the state, Carolina Beach and Wrightsville Beach observed sustained winds of 45 mph and gusts of 50–60 mph.
 In the Wilmington area, winds damaged plate-glass windows and caused brief disruptions to electricity and communication services.
 Further inland, heavy rainfall, including 7.84 in in less than 24 hours in Manteo, resulted in considerable loss to crops, with 15%-20% damaged in some areas.
 That was the heaviest 24-hour precipitation total recorded in Manteo since observations began in 1905.

 The storm moved northeastward and reemerged into the Atlantic Ocean near the southern end of Bodie Island early on July 7.
 Shortly thereafter, the cyclone began strengthening and became a Category 1 hurricane by 12:00 UTC.
 After slightly further intensification, the hurricane reached peak intensity at 18:00 UTC on July 7 with maximum sustained winds of 80 mph.
 It then curved eastward and began losing tropical characteristics.
 At 00:00 UTC on July 9, the hurricane transitioned into an extratropical cyclone while located about 390 mi south-southeast of Cape Sable Island, Nova Scotia.
 The extratropical remnants gradually curved northeastward and then north-northeastward while slowly weakening.
 Late on July 10, the extratropical storm dissipated near Cape Race, Newfoundland.